chalatz/tours/pages/info/reviews-comments-content.md

     spread the word and let my travel agent know of your company<br>\nBest regards, Ian C. (Sept 14th) Chichester, UK\n\nHi Nicholas, we are not home yet to give you a good write up on Trip Advisor, we loved the tour and Michael was a fantastic guide.
-So personable we just enjoyed him so much.<br>\nWe will refer you to anyone who is coming to Greece.<br>\nBest Wishes,<br>\nIlana Brodie (Sept 10th)<br>\nilanab4re@aol.com\n\nNicholas, We want to thank you for the best service for our private tour.<br>\nAndrew the driver & guide is a lovely man: professional, intelligent, and patient.
+So personable we just enjoyed him so much.
+We will refer you to anyone who is coming to Greece.<br>\nBest Wishes, Ilana B (Sept 10th) El Reno, Oklahoma US\n\nNicholas, We want to thank you for the best service for our private tour.
+    \ Andrew the driver & guide is a lovely man: professional, intelligent, and patient.
     He made our trip incredible.
 We will be more than glad to recommend your company on Tripadvisor when we return.
-We hope to use your service on our next visit to Rhodes.<br>\nWith kind regards,<br>\nDavid & Avital Ronen (8th Sept)<br>\navital.rose@gmail.com\n\nDear Nicholas, We are very glade to have your wonderful tour service, the itinerary and especially the driver Mr. Mike are so nice that we couldn't forget you.
-By chance we'll introduce you to our friends and will promote you on TripAdvisor.<br>\nBest Regards<br>\nSi-Ming Lin (9th Sept)<br>\ngracloud@yahoo.com.tw\n\nNicholas, Thank
-    you so much.
+We hope to use your service on our next visit to Rhodes.<br>\nWith kind regards, David & Avital R. (8th Sept) Israel\n\nDear Nicholas, We are very glade to have your wonderful tour service, the itinerary and especially the driver Mr. Mike are so nice that we couldn't forget you.
+By chance we'll introduce you to our friends and will promote you on TripAdvisor.<br>\nBest Regards Si-Ming Lin (9th Sept) Taiwan\n\nNicholas, Thank you so much.
 We had a wonderful tour and your brother Michael was a fantastic driver and guide.
 He really knew his stuff!!
-Glad we chose you to do our tour and will recommend you to others a in the future!<br>\nLindy McKm (Sept 4th)<br>\nmll06041965@frontier.com\n\nHi Mike, Yes we enjoyed our tour of Rhodes with you and would not hesitate to recommend you to others.<br>\nWishing you all the best.<br>\nSincerely<br>\nKen (Sept 4th)<br>\nKRJH@telstra.com\n\nNicholas, Thank you so much for the great tour!
+Glad we chose you to do our tour and will recommend you to others a in the future!<br>\nLindy McKm (Sept 4th)<br>\nmll06041965@frontier.com\n\nHi Mike,
+    Yes we enjoyed our tour of Rhodes with you and would not hesitate to recommend you to others.<br>\nWishing you all the best.<br>\nSincerely<br>\nKen (Sept 4th)<br>\nKRJH@telstra.com\n\nNicholas, Thank you so much for the great tour!
 I would love to write a review you on TripAdvisor or another site if you have a link that I can use.<br>\nSusannah (Sept 2nd)<br>\nsuherndon@hotmail.com\n\nNicholas,